 Getting tested regularly along with being open and honest with your healthcare provider is essential to maintaining a healthy sexual lifestyle

 Don’t hesitate to give us a call at 770.720.7733 with any concerns regarding genital herpes or other STIs.
-Or, you can request an appointment online.
+Or, you can schedule an appointment online.
 We’d be happy to confidentially answer any questions you may have or schedule an appointment with your doctor.